Skip Breadcrumb Links

 Does OHIP cover dental services?

-Many employers offer dental plans as part of an employee benefits package.
-Dental plans help employees to pay for dental procedures such as cleaning teeth and gums, x-rays, filling cavities and removing wisdom teeth.
-If you do not have an employee plan, you can buy an individual plan from a private insurance company.
+Many employers and unions offer dental plans as part of a benefits package, but you can also buy an individual or family plan on your own.
+Dental plans help to pay for dental procedures such as cleaning teeth and gums, x-rays, filling cavities and removing wisdom teeth.

 For More Information

 June 23, 2023